devclokoja/devclokoja-blog/README.md

 ### Why Guest Post?

-Submitting a guest post helps put your content in front of amazing  and contributors acFacebookers and DevC members across the globe, It is also a great way to build your technical writing portfolio and an opportunity to work with the amazing humans at DevCLokoja.
+Submitting a guest post helps put your content in front of amazing Facebook staffs, contributors and DevC members across the globe, It is also a great way to build your technical writing portfolio and an opportunity to work with the amazing humans at DevCLokoja.

 - Your article is published by you on our Blog, we don't take any credits for them.
-- We help you market your article by sharing it across all our social media.
+- We help you market your article by sharing it across all Developer Circles worldwide.
 - Our Technical writing team is top-notch, you will get an opportunity to get your article reviewed by an experienced writer.
 - When you attend any DevC organized event, you will be celebrated with some fantastic event swags.